rivue/Gamified-Study-Tool/README.md

                 14) fix null thing
                     - what is this?
                 see 16) below for leaderboard
-                small idea for later (maybe): when you mouse over the unit name in learning path, it hovers a little bit, highlights white or --text-color, and displays above any names it is over

             - ⭐️ third idea) for course owner, add an "edit" button and "delete / trash can" button when you hover over the course or click it or something, maybe add an "edit mode" in the main bar thing I'm going to add?
         - ⭐️ (would like to implement visibility of different courses first or at least a many:one for non-owners in library model)